 Enschede is a medium-sized town near the German border, situated in the east of the Netherlands in the province of Overijssel.

 Enschede has approximately 160,000 inhabitants.
-It is the biggest city in a region called Twente.
+It is the biggest city in the so-called Twente region.

-Though there is little left of the textile industry now, some of the factories and the houses of the wealthy textile barons can still be found throughout the city as monuments.
+Though there is little left of the once booming textile industry, you can still find some of the old factories and houses of wealthy textile barons throughout the city, now monumental buildings.

-Germany is within a stone’s throw from the city: Enschede is situated about 60 kms from Munster in Germany, 150kms from Amsterdam, and 195 kms from Rotterdam.
+Germany is within a stone’s throw from the city: Enschede is situated about 60 km from Munster, Germany, 150 km from Amsterdam, and 195 km from Rotterdam.

 Every half hour a train leaves for Utrecht, Amsterdam and Rotterdam.

 Enschede has a relatively large student population: many of the 10,000 Saxion students live in this city.